luben-gonsalves/auto-complete/Readme.md

 ## Project Description

-This project is a Simple Autocomplete developed React.
+This project is a Simple Autocomplete developed by React & Typescript.

 ## Tools used